openedx/open-edx-proposals/oeps/processes/oep-0062-proc-working-groups.rst

     b.
 The TOC will typically delegate tactical decision making to those who best understand the details, including Working Groups, Task Forces, Expert Groups, etc. Only significant changes in the status quo or decisions that are difficult to reverse should be escalated to the TOC for consideration

-While this excert is true, TOC-created working groups are only a special case of the broader working group system.
+While this excerpt is true, TOC-created working groups are only a special case of the broader working group system.
 In this document, we aim to capture the generally-applicable processes and best practices for working groups so that they can be more readily understood by newcomers to the Open edX project and more easily referenced by all community members.
-In order to avoid disruptive the already-successful working group system that exists today, this OEP mandates only a lightweight framework, one which mostly aligns with how the community already operates.
+In order to avoid disrupting the already-successful working group system that exists today, this OEP mandates only a lightweight framework, one which mostly aligns with how the community already operates.

 Specification